Creating A To Do List In WordPress

 Plugin Description

-This WordPress plugin lets you easily add to-do lists to your WP website or blog.
+This plugin lets you easily add a customizable to do list to your WordPress website or blog.

 Cleverness To-Do List Plugin Features

-You can configure Cleverness To Do List to have private to do lists for individual users, to have all users share the same to do list, or to have a master list with individual completion of items.
+You can configure the plugin to assign private to do lists for individual users, to have all users share the same to do list, or to have a master list with individual item completions.

 The shared to do list has a variety of settings available.
-You can assign to-do items to a specific user (this includes emailing new to-do items to assigned users) and optionally to have assigned items only seen by that user.
-You can also assign different permission levels using capabilities.
-There are also settings available to show deadline and progress fields.
+You can assign to-do items to a specific user (this includes a setting to email new to do items to assigned users) and optionally to have those items only seen by that user.
+You can also assign different permission levels to different users.
+There are also settings to enable the display of deadline and progress fields.
 Category support is included as well as front-end administration.

-A new menu item is added to the admin backend to help you manage your lists and your to-do list is also listed on the dashboard widget.
+A new menu item is added to the backend to manage your list and the to do list can also display on the dashboard widget.

-A sidebar widget is also available as shortcode to display the to-do list items on your blog.
-There are 2 short codes for front-end list administration.
-Category management is accessible through the back-end.
+A sidebar widget is available as well as shortcode to display the to-do list items on your site.
+There are 2 shortcodes for front-end list administration.
+Category management is accessible through the back-end admin section.

-If you plan to run a multi-author site you can use the to-do lists plugin to create custom to-do lists for your post editors if you also download a copy of the Post Planner plugin for WordPress.
+If you plan to run a multi-author site you can use the plugin to create custom to do lists for your post planners if you also download a copy of the developer’s premium plugin, Post Planner.

 Installing The Cleverness To-Do List Plugin

-Log into your site’s administration section and click on Plugins > Add New …
+Log into your WordPress admin section scroll down the main menu choose Plugins > Add New …

-Locate the Cleverness To-Do List item in the Search Results area and click Install Now …
+Locate the Cleverness To-Do List entry in the Search Results section and click Install Now …

 Click Activate Plugin …

-Note: You can also get to the plugin’s ‘Settings’ area by selecting To-Do List > Settings from your admin menu …
+Note: You can also get to the settings area by choosing To-Do List > Settings from your dashboard menu …

-This brings you to the ‘Settings’ area …
+This takes you to the plugin ‘Settings’ page …

-The Settings screen is divided into four sections:
+The plugin’s ‘Settings’ screen is divided into 4 tabs:

-- To-Do List Settings – This tab is where you specify the plugin’s main settings.
+- To-Do List Settings – This section is where you specify the plugin’s main settings.

-- Import/Export – In this tab you can export and import your to-do list data and plugin settings.
+- Import/Export – The options in this area let you import and export to-do plugin and list data settings.

 To-Do List Settings

-This lets you add categories that you can then use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …
+This lets you add categories that you can use to organize your lists (see ‘Plugin Usage’ section further below for more details) …

-Private categories will not be visible when using sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)
+Private categories are not visible when using the sidebar widgets or shortcodes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View lets you specify how lists are viewed.
-There are three list views you can select:
+List View allows you to choose how your to-do lists are viewed.
+You can choose three list views:

-- Group – Use this option if you want all users to share one to-do list.
+- Group – Choosing this option allows users to share the same to-do list.

-- Master – This option allows you to create a master list for all users, where users have their own individual completion of items.
-If you select the ‘Master’ list view, make sure to adjust the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to have a master list for all users, where users have their own individual completion of items.
+If using the ‘Master’ list view, make sure to configure the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).

 Sort Order